lucianHymer/tap-stake/packages/relayer/README.md

 ## How it works

 1. User signs an EIP-7702 authorization with their NFC card
-2. Frontend sends the authorization to this relayer
+2. Frontend sends the authorization + operation details to this relayer
+3. Relayer validates:
+   - Authorization signature is valid
+   - User has at least 90 tokens (wallet + staked balances)
+   - All amounts are non-zero (gas optimization)
+   - Choice IDs are in the approved list
+   - Operation-specific requirements
-3. Relayer constructs a transaction with:
+4. Relayer constructs a transaction with:
    - `from`: Relayer's address (pays gas)
    - `to`: User's EOA address
    - `authorizationList`: User's signed authorization
-   - `data`: The delegated call data
+   - `data`: Encoded StakerWallet function call
-4. Transaction is sent to the chain
+5. Transaction is sent to the chain
-5. User's EOA executes the delegated logic without paying gas
+6. User's EOA executes the StakerWallet logic without paying gas

-## Security Notes
+## Security Features

-Security features:
+Built-in protections:
-- **Contract address restriction**: Only proxies approvals for a single allowed contract address
+- ✅ **Contract address restriction**: Only delegates to the configured StakerWallet contract
-- **Chain ID validation**: Ensures authorization matches the relayer's configured chain
+- ✅ **Chain ID validation**: Ensures authorization matches the relayer's chain

-Production deployments should also add:
-- Access control (allowlist of user addresses)
+- ✅ **Minimum holdings check**: Users must have ≥90 tokens (anti-spam/sybil)
+- ✅ **Choice ID allowlist**: Only approved choice IDs can be staked
+- ✅ **Zero-amount prevention**: All amounts must be > 0 (prevents wasted gas)
+- ✅ **Maximum stake limit**: Total stake per transaction ≤ 1000 tokens
+- ✅ **Balance verification**: Checks wallet balance before withdraw operations

+Additional production considerations:
-- Rate limiting
+- Rate limiting per user address
-- Gas price management
+- Gas price management and monitoring
 - Nonce management for concurrent requests
-- Request validation and sanitization
+- Enhanced logging and monitoring
+- Multi-signature relayer key management